 - A. Enforcement The Rice Lake High School Athletic Code will be enforced from the date of signing, for a period of 12 consecutive months.
 For students who participate in at least one sport each school year, the code applies during their entire high school experience. - B. Suspension A student athlete who is suspended out of school during their sport season will not be allowed to practice or compete during the suspension. - C. Academic or Code Violation Sanctions Any student athlete who is under academic or suspension from a code violation will not be allowed to miss school time to travel with the team to away games until the suspension has been served.
 Any student athlete who is under academic or code violation suspension will not be allowed to wear the uniform for games during their suspension period but may be with the team at a game dressed in proper attire.
-During the suspension period, the coach will decide the status of the student-athlete regarding practice. - E. Communicating the Code to Parents and athletes Will be done entirely online.
+During the suspension period, the coach will decide the status of the student-athlete regarding practice. - D. Appearance Student athletes will be responsible for being clean and well-groomed on and off the field. - E. Communicating the Code to Parents and athletes Will be done entirely online.
 Parents and athletes will be responsible for reading and reviewing and signing the code each year. - F. Equipment Any school equipment that is issued must be returned or paid for before a student may participate in his/her next sport or receive awards in the current sport.
-Anyone possessing equipment that has not been issued to him/her will face athletic department action and may be referred to small claims court - G. Injury All injuries incurred during an athletic practice or contest must be reported to the coach or athletic trainer immediately. - H. Insurance The school is aware that many families have adequate health and accident insurance.
+Anyone possessing equipment that has not been issued to him/her will face athletic department action and may be referred to small claims court. - G. Injury All injuries incurred during an athletic practice or contest must be reported to the coach or athletic trainer immediately. - H. Insurance The school is aware that many families have adequate health and accident insurance.
 However, there are some families whose coverage is not adequate or who have no insurance.
-A group insurance plan is available through the school district.
-Insurance application forms and explanation of benefits are available from the high school athletic director's office. - I. Discipline Recognition is given that discipline is an essential part of the learning process; therefore, each coach may establish rules in addition to those stated to ensure an atmosphere conducive to the sport.
+A group insurance plan link is available online on the RLHS Athletic webpage. - I. Discipline Recognition is given that discipline is an essential part of the learning process; therefore, each coach may establish rules in addition to those stated to ensure an atmosphere conducive to the sport.
 Any additional rules may not preclude any code of conduct or WIAA rules.
 These rules must be submitted to the athletic director in writing and then approved prior to their introduction to the team at large. - J. Review The athletic code will be subject to review annually.